Nodal Domains on Surfaces under Perturbation: Upper Semicontinuity, Courant-Sharpness, and Boundary Intersections: Introduction and main results

 where $\Delta$ is the Laplace-Beltrami operator given by (using the Einstein summation convention)

 where $|g|$ is the determinant of the metric tensor $g_{ij}$.
 In the Euclidean space, this reduces to the usual $\Delta = \pa_1^2 + \dots + \pa_n^2$ (note that we are using the analyst's sign convention for the Laplacian, namely that $-\Delta$ is positive semidefinite).
-Recall that the Laplacian $-\Delta$ has a discrete spectrum

-repeated with multiplicity with corresponding (real-valued $L^2$ normalised) eigenfunctions $\varphi_k$, which form a complete orthonormal basis of $L^2(M)$.

 Let $\mathcal{N}(\varphi) = \{ x \in M: \varphi (x) = 0\}$ denote the nodal set of the eigenfunction $\varphi$.
 On a closed $n$-manifold, the nodal set is the union of a smooth hypersurface and a set that is countably $(n - 2)$-rectifiable (see \cite{Cheng1976, HardtSimon1989, Baer1997}).
-In particular, for $n =2$, the nodal set is a disjoint union of finitely many embedded open arcs and finitely many critical points where the nodal set self-intersects.
+In particular, for $n =2$, the nodal set is a finite embedded graph, possibly with embedded circle components; away from finitely many nodal critical points, it is a finite union of smooth arcs.
 Recall that any connected component of $M \setminus \mathcal{N}(\varphi)$ is known as a nodal domain of the eigenfunction $\varphi$, and we generally denote nodal domains by $\Omega$ (with minor abuse of notation).
 Let us denote by $\nu(\varphi)$ the number of nodal domains for $\varphi$ and by $\mathcal{S}(\varphi)$ the set of self-intersection points (termed as \textit{nodal critical points}) of $\varphi$.
-The latter contained in $\mathcal{C}(\varphi)$, the set of all critical points of $\varphi$.
-Observe that the set $\Cal{C}(\varphi)$ does not need to be isolated; in fact, it can be a hypersurface, as given by the eigenfunction $\sin(2k\pi x)$ on $[0, 1]_x \times [0, 1]_y$.
-However, $\nabla \varphi$ satisfies an elliptic system for which one can establish Carleman estimates and unique continuation (see, for example, \cite{Laurent2012}), due to which $\Cal{C}$ cannot have an interior point.
+The latter is contained in $\mathcal{C}(\varphi)$, the set of all critical points of $\varphi$.
+Observe that the set $\Cal{C}(\varphi)$ does not need to be isolated; in fact, it can be a hypersurface, as given by the eigenfunction $\varphi(x,y)=\sin(2k\pi x)$ on the flat torus $\TT^2$.
+However, $\nabla \varphi$ satisfies an elliptic system for which one can establish Carleman estimates and unique continuation (see, for example, \cite{Laurent2012}), due to which $\Cal{C}(\varphi)$ cannot have an interior point.
 It follows from the maximum principle that eigenfunctions are either strictly positive or strictly negative on each nodal domain, and change signs across non-critical nodal points.